 Per Texas Finance Code §11.204, the Finance Commission is authorized to use the staff, equipment, and facilities of the agencies to the extent necessary to carry out its duties.
 To reduce administrative costs, the agencies share staff, equipment, and facilities to the extent that the sharing contributes to cost efficiency without detracting from the staff expertise needed for individual areas of responsibility.
-The agencies share resources including the Finance Commission building, receptionist, building manager, security surveillance, telecommunication infrastructure, imaging system, staff services officer, inventory supply clerk, and multiple contracts.
+The agencies share resources including the Finance Commission building, receptionist, building manager, security surveillance, telecommunication infrastructure, imaging system, purchaser, inventory and store specialist, and multiple contracts.